How to Develop an Effective Hearing Conservation Program

-Hearing loss prevention starts with monitoring exposure to noise.
+Hearing loss prevention starts with measuring noise levels and monitoring exposure to noise.

-According to OSHA standards, a hearing conservation program is required “whenever employee noise exposures equal or exceed an 8-hour time-weighted average sound level (TWA) of 85 decibels measured on the A scale (slow response) or, equivalently, a dose of fifty percent.
+According to the Occupational Safety and Health Administration (OSHA) Noise Standard and Hearing Conservation Amendment (“Noise Standard”), a hearing conservation program is required “whenever employee noise exposures equal or exceed an 8-hour time-weighted average sound level (TWA) of 85 decibels measured on the A scale (slow response) or, equivalently, a dose of fifty percent.

-So, employers are required to monitor all employees whose noise exposure exceeds 85dB in 8 hours.
-This includes all continuous, intermittent and impulsive noise between 80 and 130dB.
+So, employers are required to monitor all employees whose noise exposure exceeds 85dBA in 8 hours.
+This includes all continuous, intermittent and impulsive noise between 80 and 130dBA.

-There are two commonly used methods of monitoring noise levels:
+There are two commonly used methods for assessing noise exposure levels:

 1. Area sampling using a sound level meter

 2. Personal sampling with a noise dosimeter, also called a personal sound exposure monitor.

 Sound level meters read the instantaneous or continuous noise level in a particular area at a particular point in time.
 Sound level meters are useful for evaluating the noise produced by a machine, but are only accurate for estimating long-term exposure when noise levels are constant in the area.

 For mobile workers, or for assessing the long-term average sound level, the personal noise dosimeter gives a more accurate measure of unprotected exposure.
 The dosimeter microphone is clipped on the shoulder near the ear.
 The dosimeter remains on the worker for a certain sampling period – several hours, or even the entire workday – and continuously monitors the incoming noise.
 At the end of the sampling period, a readout shows the average equivalent noise exposure level for that employee during the entire sampling period.